shulthz/bitshares.foundation/_workers/2019-07-uccs-research-project.md

 ### Yearly Budget

 By far the most critical budget items are the stipend and tuition payments for the PhD student, who will be committing the bulk of the time to the project.
 In addition to the student’s budget items, the project’s impact is significantly enhanced by including some time for Dr. Brown, to ensure that he can adequately direct the research.
 Time for faculty can be included as salary in the summer months or as a “course buy-out” during the academic year which reduces his teaching load to allow more time for research.
 The following budget includes a summer month as well as a teaching reduction.
 Finally, an annual $10,000 travel budget is included; both Dr. Brown and the PhD student will travel to universities, conferences, and workshops to promote the work, disseminate research findings and develop future collaborative relationships with other researchers.
-Each of the following items includes a 10% “tax” which is taken by the University to cover facilities maintenance and support staff salaries.
+UCCS applies indirect costs of 10% to each budget line item below to cover facilities maintenance, support staff salaries and related grant management expenses; each of the following budget items includes these 10% indirect costs.

  A sample annual budget is as follows:
   * PhD Student annual stipend: **$26,736**